charmed-kubernetes/pytest-operator/docs/reference.md

 Flag that guarantees skipping the function marked with `skip_if_deployed`.
 The skip will only work if the `--model` parameter is also provided.

-### `--crash-dump` and `--no-crash-dump`
+### `--no-crash-dump`

-This flag enabling automatically running `juju-crashdump` (if a command is available) after unsuccessful tests.
-It's enabled by default and can be disabled with `--no-crash-dump` flag.
+This flag disables the automatic execution of `juju-crashdump`, which runs by default (if a command is available) after failed tests.

 ### `--crash-dump-output`